Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Methods

-Paced rhythms were induced using a custom-made micro-electrode (FHC Inc., USA), see Fig.~\ref{fig:Setup}d), which was connected to an isolated pulse stimulator (A-M Systems, model 2100, USA), which was externally triggered using custom-made software.
-Regular ventricular pacing was induced using 8ms long biphasic pulses applied at 3-8 Hz.
+Paced rhythms were induced using a custom-made micro-electrode (FHC Inc., USA), see Figs.~\ref{fig:SupplementDepthMaps}A) and \ref{fig:SupplementTrackingElectrode} connected to an isolated pulse stimulator (A-M Systems, model 2100, USA), which was externally triggered using custom-made software.
+Regular ventricular pacing was induced using 8 ms long biphasic pulses applied at 3-8 Hz.
 Ventricular fibrillation was induced using burst pacing at frequencies ranging from 15-50 Hz and terminated using a custom-made defibrillator.
-Camera triggers and stimulation pulses were recorded during the experiment using an analog-to-digital data acquisition system (PowerLab 16/35, ADInstruments, Australia).
+Action potential prolongation was caused by switching to low-potassium (50\% concentration) Tyrode solution containing barium-chloride, as described in \cite{Myles2015}.
+The electrocardiogram and camera triggers were recorded during the experiment using an analog-to-digital data acquisition system (PowerLab 16/35, ADInstruments, Australia).